Back-end Engineering Articles

 hello("Daniel", "Morales")

 Now we have declared two parameters instead of just one.
-We've used both inside the function because we interpolated it with the string.
-And finally, we call the function with the two parameters.
+We’ve used both inside the function because we interpolated it with the string.
+And finally we call the function with the two parameters.

 How many parameters can we declare (and then call) in Ruby?
 Any number of parameters you want.
 However, it is a good practice to keep that number low.
-One of the principles about functions is the Single Responsibility principle which says that each function should have just one responsibility.
+One of the principles about functions is Single Responsibility principle which says that each function should have just one responsibility and if your functions are receiving a ton a parameters (like 6, 8, 10 or more) probably you’ll doing a lot of things inside just one function, and is probably better to separate concerns and create 2 or more functions derived from this bigger one and then connect all of them and making calls between them accordingly

 # Two parameters declared